andreisss/NTLMv2-Hash-Leak-via-COM-Auto-Execution/README.md

 Built-in COM objects: No exotic payloads or deprecated file types needed - just Shell.Application, Scripting.FileSystemObject and MSXML2.XMLHTTP and more COM objects.

 Automatic NTLM auth: When your script points at a UNC share, Windows immediately tries to authenticate with NTLMv2.

+The NTLM hash using native COM components and built-in Windows auto-execution logic.
+It is silent, reliable, and does not rely on deprecated or patched filetypes.